 3) Make sure you have the proper space for your bees.
 Once we had permission to start keeping bees, it was time to find the proper spot to place the hives.
 Like their country cousins, urban hives should be situated near a water source (or be in a spot where a source can be provided), ideally underneath a shady area and with a windbreak.

 In our case, because we had so little backyard space, we decided to put our hives on the roof.
 We were lucky that our landlady is a green activist, and we had a green roof installed.
-Green roofs and light-colored roofs deflect heat, which create a far better environment for your bees.
+Green roofs and light-colored roofs deflect heat, which creates a far better environment for your bees.
 Tar applications on most city roofs and black-topped roofs, conversely, can reach temperatures of up to 120 degrees F, which is uncomfortable for the bees.

 4) Be a good neighbor.
 Once we figured out where we wanted our bees, we told our most immediate neighbors of our plans.
 Unfortunately, most people only associate bees with stings, so it’s up to you to let your immediate neighbors know about your new insect project.
 If you are so inclined, you can leave pamphlets for them, or politely let them know about your project.
 Some people promise gifts of honey and candles at the end of harvest season to (literally) sweeten the deal.

 5) Order what you need before you get your bees.
 Once we got our logistics together, it was time to order equipment and hives.
 Like so much in life, beekeeping works better when you’re prepared.
 You’ll want to have your hive in place and the equipment to work your bees in your possession before the bees actually arrive, so you can easily introduce them to their home.
 Go online, read up and check out catalogs that specialize in beekeeping.